Miranics/SmartDrive/docs/backend_setup.md

-# Backend Setup (Firebase + Supabase Storage)
+# Backend Setup (Firebase Only)

-Follow these steps to connect the SmartDrive Flutter app to your cloud backend.
+Follow these steps to connect the SmartDrive Flutter app to Firebase services.

 ## 1. Prerequisites